rhkim1292/makeDropDown/README.md

 # makeDropDown
-A person node package that turns a specific HTML element structure into an animated drop down menu.
+A personal node package that turns a specific HTML element structure into an animated drop down menu.